mlswg/mls-protocol/draft-ietf-mls-protocol.md

   public key from the KeyPackage in the Add, as well as the credential under which the KeyPackage was signed

+The identity contained in the credential of the `key_package` should be unique in the context of the group.
+While the proposer can not necessarily know if that is the case, the committer of the proposal SHOULD consider the proposal invalid if a credential with the same identity is already present in the group.

 ### Update

 An Update proposal is a similar mechanism to Add with the distinction